|

 white area' or 'place of dry water', depending

 upon whom you ask.
-For most of the year a vast
+For most of the year a

-of Holland, shimmers a glaring bright white
+size of Holland, shimmers a glaring bright

-from crystallised salt across its entire surface.
+white from crystallised salt across its entire

-Surrounding the pans is a variety of grass and
+surface.
+Surrounding the pans is a variety

-woodlands amongst which live a wonderful variety
+of grass and woodlands amongst which live

-of animals and birds, insects and reptiles.
+insects and reptiles.

 The

-inhospitable pan is 75 miles (120km) long and
+inhospitable pan is 75 miles (120km) long

-45 miles (72km) at its widest, and lone wildebeest
+and 45 miles (72km) at its widest, and lone

-just standing as if mesmerised.
+it or just standing as if mesmerised.

 |